Don Eaddy: Professional baseball

 After graduating from Michigan, Eaddy signed to play professional baseball with the Chicago Cubs.
 He explained his choice as follows: "I thought I would have a better chance to reach the major leagues sooner with them, because they are not loaded with material."

 Eaddy played in the minor leagues for Burlington Bees in the Illinois–Indiana–Iowa League in 1955.
 He compiled a .304 batting average in 32 games with three doubles and three triples.
 In a March 1956 feature story about Eaddy in The Sporting News, Chicago coach Ray Blades predicted great things for Eaddy:"I've seen him for only a couple of weeks now and I know that he has less than a years's experience in professional ball.
 However, I can promise you at this early stage of his career that this young fellow is destined to be a big leaguer.
 He just can't miss."

 Blades added that Eaddy was already "a big leaguer on defense", and the only question was with his hitting.
 Eaddy was assigned to the Des Moines Bruins in the Western League in 1956.
 In 41 games with Des Moines, he hit .390.

 After a fast start with Des Moines in 1956, Eaddy's career was interrupted when he was drafted to serve in the United States Air Force.
-He missed the most of the 1956 season and the entire 1957 and 1958 seasons to military service.
+He missed most of the 1956 season and the entire 1957 and 1958 seasons to military service.

 After completing his military service, Eaddy returned to the Chicago Cubs organization.
 He made his major league debut with the Cubs as a pinch runner on April 24, 1959, and appeared in 15 games during the 1959 season.
 He was used principally as a pinch runner, and his only appearance as a position player in the major leagues was on August 1, 1959, as a third baseman.
 He replaced Art Schult in the bottom of the fifth inning, committed an error in the bottom of the sixth that allowed a run to score, and struck out in the top of the seventh inning.
 Despite striking out in his only at bat, he scored three runs for the Cubs.

 Eaddy spent most of the 1959 season playing in the minor leagues for the Lancaster Red Roses of the Eastern League and the Fort Worth Cats of the American Association.
 Eaddy continued to play minor league baseball for another five years, but did not return to the major leagues.
 He had his best minor league season in 1960 at Lancaster, batting .304 in 457 plate appearances with a .425 on-base percentage, 17 doubles, eight triples, eight home runs, 33 RBIs and nine stolen bases.

 Eaddy also played in Cuba during the winter of 1960 for the Cienfuegos.
 He led the Cuban league in bases on balls and helped lead the Cienfuegos to the 1960 Caribbean Series title.